Mquinton28/web-scraping-challenge/README.md

 # Web Scraping Challenge
-- This is my submission for homework 12 - web scrapingmkdir
+- This is my submission for homework 12 - web scraping